RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 </p>
 <br />

 Labellers in turn got punished with low payouts.
-The final push was to send Labellers a message from the Seekers hinting at the truth: that engineers were not paying fairly and keeping money for themselves:

-[NOT PAYING FAIRLY]

-Labellers then shared their compensation...and the truth became clearer.
+Labellers then began to discuss the situation and share their compensation...and the truth became clearer.
 They soon realized one engineer (Mikkel) was being particularly unfair and paying them a lot less!

 <br />
 <p align="center">